Tomas looked over at his friend. “Hey, buddy! Look at that look on your face! Good time, huh?”

 Despite barely touching his beer, Allen felt as though he might vomit.

-Resting her hand on the bar top, she pulled her little man between her palms and stroked his suit lightly with surprisingly delicate fingers.
+She straightened up and pulled her little man between her palms and stroked his suit lightly with surprisingly delicate fingers.
 “But it’s not just the dehumanization, the objectification I couldn’t take anymore.
 I mean, I’ve been doing this work for six years.
 I know what it’s like.”

 Her voice dropped, and Allen wished they were somewhere other than a noisy goddamn sports bar.
+“Dionne—you know her?”

 “My asshole friend used to work out with her.
 Former friend.”